heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 split into three sub-problems.
 First, we extract the data from the input file.
 Then, we create the GTFS files using the schedule data, in memory(?).
-Lastly, we search for the stop locations and, after adding the stop locations to the stops file, we create a the zip-archive and write it to disk.
+Lastly, we search for the stop locations and, after adding the stop locations to the stops file, we create the zip-archive and write it to disk.

 ## 2.1 Extracting timetable data